 Joel repeated this over and over again during his presentation.

-In a very basic way of saying it.
+You are fundamentally saying it.
 How do you or your services differ from everyone else?
-Personal training is not enough but if you have something that differentiates you and your service from all the other solutions out there, you will have greater success.
+Personal training is not enough, but if you have something that differentiates you and your service from other solutions, you will succeed.

 Let me take a break.

-I will continue on with part 2 of what I learned at FBS12 in the next few days.
+In the next few days, I will continue with part 2 of what I learned at FBS12.

 Thanks for reading.